litecoincash-project/litecoincash/contrib/testgen/README.md

 ### TestGen ###

-Utilities to generate test vectors for the data-driven LitecoinCash tests.
+Utilities to generate test vectors for the data-driven Neon tests.

 Usage: